International eCommerce: 10 Steps to Sell Your Products Internationally

 Keep in mind that your products may appeal to different sorts of shoppers with different marketing attributes, depending on the location.
 For example, a mid-market watch in Mexico may be perceived as an affordable one in Canada.

 This means you’ll have to put in the time to understand who you’re targeting and adjust your marketing plans accordingly.
 This should include everything, like your ads budget, the influencers you choose, the best affiliates to connect with, and the range of discounts you’re willing to give.

 10. Keep Your Customers Happy

 Selling internationally may bring with it a whole new set of customer complaints, especially with regards to sizes, shipping times, and – of course – refunds and returns.

 Do whatever you can to respond to your new customers quickly, respectfully and professionally.
 A happy customer will keep coming back and tell their friends to come buy too.

 Ready to start selling?
-Create your online store today.
+Create your free online store today.